afiqnik/Family-App/README.md

 Welcome to the Family App repository! 🚀

 This project, completed with [**Sigma School**](https://www.linkedin.com/company/sigma-school/), is a simple web application that allows users to manage and track family member information.
 Built using HTML, CSS, and JavaScript, it serves as an excellent hands-on experience for beginners in the world of web development.

+## Features

+- Add Family Members: Easily input names, ages, and genders of your family members.
+- Dynamic Updates: Use the provided button to add age and change names on the fly.

 ## Lessons Learned

 - Using classes to create family members.
 - Learning to show data in table format.

 ## Showcase